Juan Domingo Brown

-Juan Domingo Brown (20 June 1888 – 16 September 1932) was an Argentine international footballer.
+Juan Domingo Brown (20 June 1888 – 16 September 1931) was an Argentine international footballer.

 Early life

 Brown was an Argentine of Scottish origin.

 Brown had five cousins who were also Argentine international players – Alfredo, Carlos, Eliseo, Ernesto and Jorge.
 Two other cousins – Diego and Tomás – were also footballers.

 Career

 Brown played club football for Alumni and Quilmes.

-Brown made 36 appearances for the Argentina national team between 1906 and 1916, scoring two goals.
+Brown made 38 appearances for the Argentina national team between 1906 and 1916, scoring two goals.

+He was captain of the Argentinian national team on 12 occasions.